Rynchodon/SpaceEngineersPluginLoader/Readme.txt

 Launch Without Plugin Manager
 =============================
 Follow these steps to have SEPL automatically load plugins every time Space Engineers is launched.
-In steam library, right click on Space Engineers.
+In steam library, right click on Space Engineers
-Left click on properties.
+Left click on properties
 Left click on "SET LAUNCH OPTIONS..."
-If the text box is not empty, leave a space.
+If the text box is not empty, leave a space
-Add "-plugin PluginLoader.dll" without the quotes.
+Add "-plugin PluginLoader.dll" without the quotes
-Left click "OK".
+Left click "OK"
 Left click "CLOSE"

 Plugin Authors
 ==============
 Plugins can be added to SEPL locally, so they can be tested, and they can be published to GitHub.
 SEPL decides which release to download from its tag name.
-For this reason tag name cannot be specified while publishing a plugin through SEPL.
+For this reason, tag name cannot be specified while publishing a plugin through SEPL.

 Plugins are configured through the use of a json or an xml file which is then passed to PluginManager.exe.
 This guide assumes you are familiar with either json or xml files.